Meeting Regulatory Obligations

 French regulations: constraint or opportunity?

-A body of texts thus governs the development of solar projects by more precisely defining areas suitable for producing green electricity, without affecting other activities already present in these areas.
-More than a constraint, French regulations provide a real framework for the expansion of photovoltaic solar energy.
+A body of laws thus governs the development of solar projects by more precisely defining the areas suitable for generating green electricity, without undermining other activities already present in those same areas.
+Rather than a constraint, French regulations provide a genuine framework for the expansion of solar photovoltaics.

 Regulatory framework for buildings

-Thus, constructions, extensions, renovations, or installations of all commercial, industrial, or artisanal buildings and public buildings larger than 500 m², as well as office buildings larger than 1,000 m², are required to solarize at least:
+As a result, new construction, extensions, renovations, or installations on all commercial, office, industrial, or artisanal buildings, as well as public buildings larger than 500 m², are required to incorporate solar panels or green roofs covering:

 Regulatory framework for parking lots

-Parking lots are ideal sites for hosting solar projects.
-In addition to producing green electricity, photovoltaic canopies provide additional comfort to users.
-Their development is thus encouraged by the APER law of March 10, 2023, and the Green Industry Law of the same year.
+Parking lots are ideal locations for solar projects.
+In addition to generating green electricity, solar canopies provide additional comfort for users.
+Their development is thus encouraged by the APER Act of March 10, 2023, the Green Industry Act of the same year, and the Simplification Act adopted on October 15, 2025.

-Installing photovoltaic canopies will therefore produce local electricity to facilitate charging these stations, thereby securing your energy expenses.
-These regulations are thus a real opportunity to exploit the solar potential of parking lots and enhance these parking areas.
+These regulations thus present a real opportunity to harness the solar potential of parking lots and thereby enhance the value of these parking areas.

 Regulatory framework for ground and floating solar farms